Yisas/yisas.github.io/index.md

 When a ball is spinning within a fluid, most commonly air, one side of the ball drags the fluid in the direction of its rotation, while the other side of the ball is pushed by the air being dragged towards it.
-This result in a sideways force that is proportinal to the angular and linear velocity of the ball, given that its cause is an angular deflection of air flow.
+This result in a sideways force that is proportional to the angular and linear velocity of the ball, given that its cause is an angular deflection of air flow.
 The following video provides an improved visualization of the above:

 <video controls width="690" height="315">